-Long Beach Pledge Guarantees Income For High-Need Households - NewsBreak
+Long Beach Pledge guarantees income for high-need households - NewsBreak

 Scammers are targeting Californians' Middle Class Tax Relief payments, prompting the Los Angeles city attorney to urge vigilance.

-The Los Angeles Board of Police Commissioners supported an increase of $119 million for the LAPD’s budget Tuesday for the 2023-24 fiscal year, which would bring the total general fund budget for the department to $2 billion.
-The proposed budget now heads to the mayor and City Council for...
+LOS ANGELES (CNS) — The Los Angeles Board of Police Commissioners supported an increase of $119 million for the LAPD's budget Tuesday for the 2023-24 fiscal year, which would bring the total general fund budget for the department to $2 billion.
+The proposed budget now heads to the mayor...

 2urbangirls.com